Gratitude Is a Coaching Superpower: What the Science Says | Braintrust

 In other words, gratitude primes the brain for exactly the kind of work coaching requires: deep listening, self-awareness, and forward momentum.

-But when we forget to see the person before shaping the plan, we miss the moment that creates safety—and the opportunity that follows it.
+And yet, so often, coaching conversations skip it.
+We dive into feedback.
+We dissect performance.
+We push toward goals.
+But when we forget to see the person before shaping the plan, we miss the moment that creates psychological safety, and the behavioral change that follows it.

 The Leadership Trap: Assuming People Already Know

-One of the most common things I hear from leaders is, “I shouldn’t have to say it—they know I appreciate them.”
+One of the most common things I hear from leaders is: "I shouldn't have to say it.
+They know I appreciate them."

 Here's the truth: they don't.